mwhitemfldm/zxara_PK/README.md

 ## Demo

-The program outputs a figure and the associated data which can be used to compare models with different protocols and physiological parameters.
+The program outputs a figure and the associated data.
+These which can be used to compare models with different protocols and physiological parameters, as shown in the following figure.

 <img src=PKplot.png width="500">